 - Locating a manufacturer of reef-safe sunscreen, and making it available for sale to our guests to protect the coral reefs where we snorkel during our Eco-Adventure cruises.

-- Encouraging responsible wildlife watching in our marketing communications.
+- Encouraging responsible wildlife watching in our marketing communications and outreach programs.

 Never approach a humpback whale closer than 100 yards, whether you are on a boat, swimming or on a board; it is not only dangerous, it is illegal!
 Do not enter the water with whales.
 Never attempt to touch a humpback whale.

 Stay at least 10 feet back from turtles.
 Do not block their path as they surface to breathe.
 Never touch, feed or attempt to ride on a turtle.

 Avoid approaching dolphins closer than 50 yards.
 Do not enter the water to swim with them.
 Never feed or attempt to touch wild dolphins.

 Stay at least 150 feet away.
 If you encounter one in the ocean, swim away and get out of the water.
 Report all sightings to NOAA’s Marine Mammal hotline at 1-888-256-9840.